nimmis/docker-btsync/README.md

 NOTE!!!!!
 DO NOT USE the secret key in this example, use the one you got from the first sync node run.

+## nodes don't sync

+If the nimmis/btsync is started with another secret than the syncdirectory was first started with it will not start syncing, execute the following command on the sync container to check

+	docker exec  <syncname> grep MUTEX  /var/log/btsync.log

+if you get a hit on something that look like

+	[20160710 13:38:31.611] MUTEX[/data]: share id mismatch, ARGCQRK35Z3DH5DPNATQOCXREYS6ZYYJV != ATFQAUDKIQKHE4IHHHBV2EZFN4HNILPRK

+The sync data is not valid for the current key, just stop the container and remove old sync information

+	docker stop <syncname>
+	sudo rm -Rf <sync folder>/.sync
+        docker start <syncname>